 1 Write Down Your Intentions

 Put on paper your intentions in a positive and affirming way.
 Try posting them at key places like your bathroom mirror, computer, and front door.
 Speak your intentions out loud every time you see the reminders, and whenever you are having a “bad day”.
+This is what Robin Sharma calls the “morning declaration.”
+Declare every morning the vision you have for yourself.

 2 Use Compelling Words to Set Your Intentions

 Words like authentic, clarity, freedom, gratitude, and abundance are power words that are compelling.
 Using words that inspire us helps us keep on track.
 Using short powerful statements helps keep the intentions and us focused.
 They also make good mantras to use on a daily basis.
+Be sure that the words you use are concrete for you, in how they feel or look or sound.
+Use words that engage all your senses.

 3 Share Your Intentions

-It’s been shown that sharing what we desire helps us be more accountable, and thereby more likely to get where we want to go.
+It’s been shown that sharing what we desire helps us be more accountable, and thereby more likely to get us where we want to go.
 Choose positive and supportive people who want you to succeed.
 These people know when to cheer you on and when to call you out.

 Why not start an Intentions Group and meet regularly?